sensu/sensu-docs/content/sensu-go/5.0/reference/backend.md

 - [Guide to collecting metrics with checks][4]
 - [Checks reference documentation][5]

+_Note: Time system clocks should be synchronized to a central NTP server.
+Out of sync time clocks may cause issues with metrics and check alerts._

 ## Operation

 _NOTE: Commands in this section may require administrative privileges._